How To Make Cricut Faux Leather Heart Crystal Earrings

 STEP 1 – Download Free SVG

 Download the free SVG cutting file for these earring shapes from my free Resource Library.
-The link to get the password is at the bottom of this post.
+It’s Design #119.
+Get the password instantly after filling out the form below.

 Save the zipped folder that downloads to your computer.
 You’ll need to unzip or extract the files FIRST before you can upload the cutting file to Cricut Design Space.
 Make a note of the file location after you unzip it so you can find it in the next step.